yui/yui3-gallery/src/gallery-itsaviewmodel/README.md

 Both can be attached.
 Whenever widgetattribute change, the widget will be re-rendered is needed (template- or model-attribute).
 This also counts for attached objects.
 However, changes inside an object itself (updated property-value) cannot be caught by the widget, so you need to call syncUI() yourself after an object-change.
 Y.Model-instances -on the other hand- do fire a *:change-event which is caught by the widget.
 This makes the widget re-render after a Model-instance changes some of its attributes.
+In fact, you can attach 'string'-values as well, which will
+ * lead to 'just rendering' the text without property-fields.

 Creating an editable modelview:
 By plugin Y.Plugin.ITSAEditModel and setting the attribute 'modelEditable' to true, you create an editable Model.
-[See ITSAEditModel](src/gallery-itsaeditmodel).
-This will also automaticly plugin [Y.Plugin.ITSATabKeyManager](src/gallery-itsatabkeymanager).
+[See ITSAEditModel](../gallery-itsaeditmodel).
+This will also automaticly plugin [Y.Plugin.ITSATabKeyManager](../gallery-itsatabkeymanager).

 By default, the widget comes with its own style.
 You can disable this by setting the attribute 'styled' to false.